 The basic components of blockchain architecture are as follows:

-- Transaction: Conversely, transactions, which include the addresses of the sender, beneficiary, and associated values, are what power any blockchain platform.
+Conversely, transactions, which include the addresses of the sender, beneficiary, and associated values, are what power any blockchain platform.
 It is the blocks of transactions that are compiled, transferred between nodes, and analyzed one by one by each node.

+This ongoing data flow is what creates the blockchain architecture.
+An individual transaction may contain one or many inputs and outputs.
 In this case, the set point from a prior transaction serves as the input, and the quantity and location serve as the result.

-- Blocks: The data is contained in a block along with transactions.
+The data is contained in a block along with transactions.
 Blocks are data structures that serve as containers for groups of transactions and are replicated across all network nodes.
 Miners are the people who build blocks in the blockchain.

-Types of Blocks in Blockchain:
+Types of Blocks in Blockchain

 - Main Branch Blocks – These are the additions to the actual main blockchain platform.